Selection

 the right.
 Navigation is also possible

 with the filter function at the top of the popup.
-Note on the bottom that the files may be copied or moved into the
+Note on the bottom that the files may be

-the file in the images directory will be erased after it is successfully copied
+Moving means that the file in the images directory will be erased after

-into the patient’s directory under the new stacked image set name.
-The entire file is copied or moved
+image set name.
+The entire file is

 Select Images Files for a Stacked Image Set Popup |